bioXgeo/neotropical_frugivores/code/readme.md

 NASA FINESST Grant #80NSSC19K1332

 ## Collaborators
-- Beth E. Gerstner (MSU)
+- Beth E. Gerstner: PhD Candidate, Michigan State University (MSU)
-- Patrick Bills (MSU)
+- Patrick Bills: Data Scientist, MSU
-- Phoebe L. Zarnetske (MSU)
+- Phoebe L. Zarnetske: PI, [MSU Spatial & Community Ecology Lab (SpaCE Lab)](http://www.communityecologylab.com)

+## Directories

+All directories are named for the data level, in accordance with guidelines from the [Environmental Data Initiative](http://www.environmentaldatainitiative.org) where Level 0 (L0) raw data are read in and cleaned, then output as Level-1 (L1) data, which are subsequently evaluated and summarized as Level-2 (L2) data.

 ## L0

-The L0 subfolder contains scripts for Level-0 analysis, mainly pulling and compiling data.
+The L0 subfolder contains scripts for Level-0 (raw data) analysis, mainly pulling and compiling data.
 This contains the following scripts:

 - 1_IUCN_species_list_subset: IUCN species list & habitat download